cea-sec/usbsas/README.md

 Applications built on top of usbsas:

-- **Web client / server**: This is the main application of usbsas, for deploying a secure USB to USB file transfer kiosk.
+- **Graphical User Interface**: This is the main application of usbsas, for deploying a secure USB to USB file transfer kiosk.
 - **[Fuse](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)
   implementation**: mount USB devices (read-only) with usbsas.